 - What notable or newsworthy cases have you handled?

 Evaluating Your CaseA good portion of your initial consultation will focus on the facts of your case.
 The attorney will ask for a timeline of events, evidence, and other relevant details.
 You will also have an opportunity to ask questions about the strengths and weaknesses of your claim, the types of damages you can recover, and what you can expect during the process.

 - What kinds of expert witnesses would you call upon for my case?

-- What factors do you think may be detrimental to my medical malpractice case?
+- What factors could be detrimental to my medical malpractice case?

-- If I hire your firm, will I communicate primarily with my attorney, or a paralegal or other support staff?
+- If I hire your firm, will I communicate primarily with my attorney, a paralegal, or other support staff?